tetiana-karasova/python-retail/samples/interactive-tutorials/prediction/prediction_filtering.md

 ## Use boolean operators in tag expressions

-Tag expressions can contain the boolean operators `OR` or `NOT`, in such case the expressions must be enclosed in parentheses.
+Tag expressions can contain the boolean operators `OR` or `NOT`.
+In such a case, the expressions must be enclosed in parentheses.
-* A dash (-) symbol is an equivalent to the `NOT` operator.
+* A dash (-) symbol is equival to the `NOT` operator.

 Set the following filter expression:
 //TODO - check if such products exists
 ```python
 filter: 'tag=("promotional" OR "premium") tag=(-"season sale") filterOutOfStockItems'
 ```
-Check the response, the Prediction service returns only items that are in stock, that have either the `premium` or the `promotional` tag (or both) and also does not have the `season sale` tag.
+Check the response.
+The Prediction service returns only items that are in stock, have either the `premium` or the `promotional` tag (or both), and do not have the `season sale` tag.
 ## Strict filtering

 If your filter blocks all prediction results, the API will return generic (unfiltered) popular products.